Facebook Twitter Google+ YouTube Flickr 500px

 Video AF

 On the video front I found mostly good results.
-Focus pulls were smooth with minimal steps.
-Focus breathing is definitely present, but it isn’t egregious.
+Focus pulls were smooth with minimal steps, though I did see a tiny final adjustment at times.
+Focus breathing is more pronounced at this longer focal length than at the shorter ones.

-The YN 33mm has an optical design of 11 elements in 9 groups.
-The majority of these are exotic elements, including high refractive elements and ultra low dispersion elements.
-A lot of fancy glass for an inexpensive lens!
+The YN 56mm has an optical design of 10 elements in 9 groups.
+Half of these are exotic elements, including high refractive elements, low dispersion, and ultra low dispersion elements.

-That fringing was evident on my chart as well, so just be aware that this is probably the most significant optical issue with the YN 33mm.
+That fringing was very evident on my chart as well, so just be aware that this is probably the most significant optical issue with the YN 56mm.
+That green fringing in particular is quite obvious.

+There’s not enough additional coverage available to warrant using it on full frame and cropping.
 This is an APS-C lens, period.
-It will still work fine in APS-C mode on Sony cameras for either stills or video, however.
 As is almost always the case, you would be better served by buying a full frame lens if you want full frame coverage.

 So how about resolution and contrast?
 My tests have been done on a 26MP APS-C mode of my Sony a7RV.
 Here’s the test chart: